 To accommodate such expansion a second terminal was opened in 1991.
 The Eurohub was to be used by British Airways and its partners and be the first terminal in the world to combine domestic and international passengers.
 Passenger numbers continued to increase annually as did development to both terminals and facilities.
 The year 2002 saw 8 million passengers pass through the airport, an increase of 2.8% from the previous year.
 Numbers continued to rise and in 2006, over 9 million passengers passed through.

-Today Birmingham International Airport is home to nearly 40 different airlines and offers thousands of direct and indirect services.
+Today Birmingham International Airport is home to more than 50 different airlines and offers hundreds of direct and indirect services.
 The airport has superb road and rail links, great facilities and there is ongoing improvement and development.